Skip to content

 --ci-link "https://new-ci-link.com"

-Note: You must provide at least one update parameter.
-The --suites and --suites-file flags are mutually exclusive.
+You must provide at least one update parameter, and the --suites and --suites-file flags are mutually exclusive.

 resim workflows runs create \